 Board Of Trustees

 The Maryland Environmental Trust is governed by a 15-member Board of Trustees.
 Twelve trustees are volunteer citizens representing diverse areas of the state; the remaining three are ex-officio members—the Governor, Speaker of the House, and President of the Senate.
 The Trust is assisted by Area Representatives who work directly with the Board.
 The Board of Trustees meets on the first MONDAY of the month at least six times a year.
 See MET Event & Meeting Schedule.

-James W. Constable (VICE CHAIR) is a partner at Wright, Constable & Skeen, L.L.P. in Baltimore.
+James W. Constable (CHAIR) is a partner at Wright, Constable & Skeen, L.L.P. in Baltimore.
 Mr. Constable’s practice includes corporate and business Law real estate, commercial transactions, transportation law, commercial litigation, arbitration, estate planning, non-profits, conservation easements, dispute resolution, railroad law and utility law.
 Mr. Constable has written numerous publications on conservation easements and estate planning.
 Mr. Constable is president and chairman of The Manor Conservancy and is the former chair of Baltimore County Landmarks Preservation Commission.
 Mr. Constable is resident of Baltimore County.